Prag8855/aab/content/experts/derrick-löhr.md

 Picture: experts/photos/derrick-loehr.jpg
 ---

 Derrick is an insurance broker and the founder of [Optimum Capital](https://optimumcapital.de/).
-He has a lot of experience with immigrants.